Saturday, August 29th, 2026

-da Grind is a 12-Mile kane, wahine, and mixed iron course around Blake Island.
-There is also a four-mile short course for OC-1, OC-2, V-1 surfski, SUPs, juniors & novices.
+da Grind is a 12-Mile OC6 and double-hull iron course around Blake Island.
+There is also a four-mile short course for OC1, OC2, V1, surfski, SUP, junior & novice.

 Come compete in this fun and challenging race at Alki Beach in West Seattle.
 Don’t miss this opportunity to dig your toes in the sand, paddle in saltwater, and battle it out in the beautiful Pacific Northwest.